EnriqueShrem/B3-RoboticsLab/README.md

 # Robotics Lab Final Tasks - Group B3
 In this repository we cover the work done for the Final Tasks in the Introduction to Robotics Tutorial course as the group B3.
+See also https://github.com/EnriqueShrem/B3-Robotics

 Members: Jose Flores, Danna Lopez, Facundo Rolon, Enrique Shrem